Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Introduction

 This paper addresses this gap by examining the role of Multi-Channel Networks (MCNs) in China’s live-streaming industry.
 MCNs are intermediary organizations that operate between individual streamers and platform companies.
-They help streamers get started, improve their content, build their personal brand, and make money, but also often control what streamers produce and how they work \cite{zhang2024intermediated,zhang2024contesting,liang2024manufacturing}.
-While MCNs have been widely studied in western contexts such as YouTube as service providers that support monetization, branding, and creator management \cite{siciliano2023intermediaries,gardner2016whats}, these research often overlook their epistemic role, especially in algorithm interpretation.
+They help streamers initiate their channel, improve their content, build their personal brand, and make profits, while also shaping what streamers produce and how they work \cite{zhang2024intermediated,zhang2024contesting,liang2024manufacturing,wang2024harnessing}.
+While MCNs have been widely studied in western contexts such as YouTube as service providers \cite{siciliano2023intermediaries,gardner2016whats}, less attention has been paid to their epistemic role in algorithm interpretation.
 We advance this literature by theorizing MCNs not just as economic intermediaries, but as organizational actors that actively interpret and institutionalize algorithmic knowledge.
-This shift foregrounds how algorithmic sensemaking is produced and circulated at scale.
-China’s live-streaming industry then offers a particularly generative setting for this analysis.
-Unlike more entertainment-driven and part-time creator cultures elsewhere, Chinese live-streaming is highly industrialized and labor-intensive \cite{ye2023navigating,sun2023unraveling}, with MCNs exerting deep control over labor and visibility.
-Despite their waning influence on Western markets \cite{alexander2018youtube}, MCNs remain dominant in China, shaping how streamers understand and respond to algorithmic systems.
-Given the generally low algorithmic literacy of streamers \cite{xiao2024happens,tang2022dare}, MCNs possess disproportionate epistemic authority, determining not just what is knowable about algorithms, but who gets to know it and how.
+This shift foregrounds how algorithmic interpretation is produced and circulated at scale.
+China’s live-streaming industry, then, offers a particularly generative setting for this analysis.
+Live-streaming in China is large scale, highly industrialized, and labor-intensive \cite{ye2023navigating,sun2023unraveling}, with MCNs exerting strong control over labor and visibility.
+Despite their waning influence on Western markets \cite{alexander2018youtube}, MCNs remain influential in China, shaping how streamers understand and respond to algorithmic systems.
+Given the informational asymmetries in live-streaming work and the limited access many streamers have to reliable explanations of platform algorithms -- including many women from rural areas with limited formal education \cite{xiao2024happens,tang2022dare}, MCNs can possess disproportionate epistemic authority in shaping what counts as credible algorithmic knowledge.